Bad (Michael Jackson song): Music video

 Jackson and background dancers in the "Bad" music video.
 Wearing clothing with a noticeable amount of buckles, Jackson showcased his "street-tough and edgy" image for the first time.
 The video was heavily influenced by the 1961 film West Side Story.

 The full music video for "Bad" is an 18-minute short film written by novelist and screenwriter Richard Price, shot by Michael Chapman, and directed by Martin Scorsese.
 The video was shot in Brooklyn over a 6-week period during November and December 1986.
 The video has many references to the 1961 film West Side Story, especially the "Cool" sequence.
 The video used a different version of the song as opposed to the commercially released version.
 This version, using a different organ solo in the middle, hasn't been commercially released as of yet.

-In the video, Jackson portrays a teenager named Darryl, who has just completed a term at an expensive private school.
+In the video, Jackson portrays an African American teenager named Darryl, who has just completed a term at an expensive private school.
 He returns to the city and takes the subway back to his neglected neighborhood.
 Darryl finds his home empty, but is later greeted by his old gang-friends, led by "Mini Max" (a then mostly unknown Wesley Snipes).
 At first, relations are friendly but slightly awkward, as the gang starts to realize how much Darryl has changed and how uncomfortable he has become with their criminal activities.
 Darryl later takes the gang to the subway station (Hoyt–Schermerhorn Streets in Brooklyn) in an attempt to show them that he is still "bad" by attempting to rob an elderly man.
 He has a change of heart at the last minute and Max chastises him, telling Darryl he is no longer bad.
 With Darryl provoked, the video then cuts to him and a group of street youths dancing while he sings the song "Bad".
 Darryl insists that Max is headed for a fall which is nearly Darryl's undoing.
 Eventually, Max accepts that Darryl is better off without him and leaves him in peace after a final handshake.